Previous Next

 Statute text

 (3) If a second evaluation is allowed, any pending requests for a hearing must be continued until receipt of the second evaluation report.
 The report of the expert conducting the second evaluation report must be completed and filed with the court within thirty-five days after the court order allowing the second evaluation, unless the time period is extended by the court after a finding of good cause.
+The court shall provide the second evaluation to the parties and the department.

 (4) If neither party requests a hearing or second evaluation within the time frame set forth in subsection (2) of this section, the court shall enter a final determination, based on the information then available to the court, whether the defendant is or is not competent to proceed.

-(5) If a party makes a timely request for a hearing, the hearing shall be held within thirty-five days after the request for a hearing or, if applicable, within thirty-five days after the filing of the second evaluation report, unless the time is extended by the court after a finding of good cause.
+(5) If a party makes a timely request for a hearing, the hearing must be held within thirty-five days after the request for a hearing or, if applicable, within thirty-five days after the filing of the second evaluation report, unless the time is extended by the court after a finding of good cause.

 History

 Source: L. 2008: Entire article added, p.
 1846, 2, effective July 1.
 L. 2012: (2), (3), and (5) amended, (SB 12-175), ch.
 208, p.
 852, 81, effective July 1.
 L. 2019: (2) and (3) amended, (SB 19-223), ch.
 227, p.
 2283, 6, effective July 1.
+L. 2024: (1), (2), (5), and (6) amended, (HB 24-1034), ch.
+372, p.
+2515, 11, effective June 4.
+L. 2025: (2) and (3) amended, (SB 25-041), ch.
+357, p.
+1926, 7, effective August 6.

 Annotations